The details on what happens and how your teenager may be feeling about it.

 Please be sure to heed the advice about wearing comfortable shoes and appropriate clothing.
 Our recent February tour included walking on snow-covered paths in below-freezing temperatures.
 Packing an umbrella is a good idea, too.

-Your child may not say much as you meander along the campus, but he’ll be paying attention to the size and layout of the school, checking out the students making their way across campus and figuring out that this isn’t anything like high school.
-He’ll be listening to find out what students do on- and off-campus on weekends.
-A visit to a sample dorm room will drive home the fact that he’ll be sharing space with a roommate, probably for the first time.
+Your child may not say much as you meander along the campus, but they’ll be paying attention to the size and layout of the school, checking out the students making their way across campus and figuring out that this isn’t anything like high school.
+They’ll be listening to find out what students do on- and off-campus on weekends.
+A visit to a sample dorm room will drive home the fact that they’ll be sharing space with a roommate, probably for the first time.

 The two facts you will hear on almost every college tour involve the hundreds of clubs for students to join (plus the opportunity to start a new one), and access to the millions of books in the library.
 I don’t know why, but all colleges feel we need to know this.